gavingc/TuckerSync/README.md

 **Summary** - Download base data objects for class.

-**Function** - A server may provide a set of base data for class.
-This request may be anonymous but requires the application key.
+**Function** - A server may provide a set of base data for an object class.
+This request does not require authentication (email and password).
+But does require the application key.

 **Request**
 Query: ?type=baseDataDown